Festival Napa Valley: Programs

 Festival Napa Valley has awarded more than $1 million to support Napa County public school visual and performing arts programs.
 The festival has fulfilled teacher "Wish Lists" for classroom resources and materials, has underwritten the creation of Napa County's first-ever arts education master plan in partnership with Arts Council Napa Valley and the Napa Valley Unified School District, and has taken a lead role in ensuring access to quality arts education for all K-12 students.
 Festival grants have provided funding for a district-wide Visual and Performing Arts Coordinator; a music teacher to serve Napa's three largest middle schools; and the creation of a professional development program to encourage arts integration into all classrooms.
 Festival Napa Valley has also partnered with the Napa County Office of Education to ensure arts education for the county's most disenfranchised students at Camille Creek Community School, through funding a weekly arts education class, establishing a creative room on campus, and initiating an annual Concert on the Green on the Camille Creek campus.
 On April 5, 2018, We McDonald, a finalist from NBC's "The Voice," inaugurated the Concert on the Green with a performance and question and answer session with the students.

 Young artist series and concert

 The festival's Bouchaine Young Artists Series is an admission-free concert series featuring performances by emerging stars.
-Sponsored by Bouchaine Vineyards, the concerts provide an opportunity for young artists to perform in a professional environment.
-Festival Napa Valley awards a monetary scholarship, underwritten by Tatiana and Gerret Copeland and Bouchaine Vineyards, to each participating artist.
-Inaugurated in 2008, the series has presented the Napa debuts of more than 50 artists and ensembles including Marika Bournaki, Julia Bullock, Xavier Foley, Daniel Hsu, guitarist Jiji, Nikolay Khozyainov, Hyejin Kim, Wei Luo, Johannes Moser, Natasha Paremski, Tessa Seymour, Stephen Waarts, and the Young People's Chorus of New York City.

-Each season Festival Napa Valley presents a series of admission-free concerts.
-In the 2018 season more than 20 concerts will be presented free of charge.
-The festival also distributes thousands of free and discounted concert tickets each year to seniors, veterans and families.